IT-Academy-BCN/ita-challenges-backend/GUIDELINES.md

 - **Postman**: Postman is a tool that will allow you to easily test and document APIs.
 It is especially useful for sending HTTP requests and verifying the responses.
 You can download [Postman](https://www.postman.com/downloads/) from the official website.

-- **Consul** is a service discovery and configuration tool.
-It is used to manage communication between different application components.
-You can download [Consul](https://developer.hashicorp.com/consul/downloads) from the official website.
+- **Docker**: Docker is a platform that allows packaging and distributing applications in containers.
+It provides an isolated environment to run the application and its dependencies.
+You can download [Docker](https://www.docker.com/products/docker-desktop/) from the official website.

-- **Docker**: Docker es una plataforma que permite empaquetar y distribuir aplicaciones en contenedores.
-Proporciona un entorno aislado para ejecutar la aplicación y sus dependencias.
-Puedes descargar [Docker](https://www.docker.com/products/docker-desktop/) from the official website.

 - **Git**: Git is a distributed version control system widely used in software development.
 It allows you to collaborate with other developers and keep a history of changes to source code.
 You can download  [Git](https://git-scm.com/downloads) from the official website.